its-kos/gocrypt/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a fun hobby project I created to learn Go more in depth.
-Using this tool, you will be able to store and encrypt your files on multiple nodes as well as retrieve them.
+This tool splits the file you input, encrypts then communicated the chunks to other peers in a P2P network.
+When acces is needed, peers communicate the requested chunks, decrypt them, the stitch the original file together.

-Functionality so far is minimal but I aim to add more as I learn.
+The original scope for this is to be used for a P2P network of nodes in the same network for simple files.
+Individual setup on each node is needed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>